History of La Tomatina

-This is no ancient festival celebrated for hundreds of years by the villagers, it is actually only celebrating its 64th birthday this year.
-With that in mind, you would think it would be easy enough to find out how its started but, it is the stuff of legends already with several competing stories of its origins.
+This is no ancient festival celebrated for hundreds of years by the villagers, it is officialy said to have begun in 1945.
+With that in mind, you would think it would be easy enough to find out how its started but it is the stuff of legends already… with several competing stories of its origins.

 Theories over the origins of La Tomatina include a lorry accidentally spilling tomatoes, a food fight between friends, local councillors being pelted by disgruntled locals, a tuneless busker being splatted and an ‘improvisation’ during a carnival parade.
 Revolutionaries will be interested to hear that a youthful and delinquent ‘class war’ has also been cited.

 Due to it having no religious meaning, the humourless dictator General Franco chose to ban La Tomatina for a time.
 It is here now and getting so big and so popular that it is hard to see how the village can sustain (and contain) it!